embedded-robotics/deep-learning-multimodal-systems-final-project/README.md

 # Descriptive Image Captioning using Vision and Language Models

+This repository deals with fine-tuning of large large models to predict the captions of images given the image as well as the short captions describing the image.

-1. Download the cooperhewitt-image-dataset using the following link Get the cooperhewitt pre-processed dataset from here: https://utexas-my.sharepoint.com/personal/ctm2723_my_utexas_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fctm2723%5Fmy%5Futexas%5Fedu%2FDocuments%2Fcooperhewitt%2Dimage%2Ddataset%2Ezip&parent=%2Fpersonal%2Fctm2723%5Fmy%5Futexas%5Fedu%2FDocuments&ga=1
+1. Download the cooperhewitt-image-dataset using the following link

+Get the cooperhewitt pre-processed dataset from here: https://utexas-my.sharepoint.com/personal/ctm2723_my_utexas_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fctm2723%5Fmy%5Futexas%5Fedu%2FDocuments%2Fcooperhewitt%2Dimage%2Ddataset%2Ezip&parent=%2Fpersonal%2Fctm2723%5Fmy%5Futexas%5Fedu%2FDocuments&ga=1

 2. Run all the cells in jupyter notebook namely `text_generation_llm_fine_tuning.ipynb`.
 This will train the model and give all the evaluation metrics after predictions.